NikitaBudhavat/portfolio/README.md

 ---

-You can update the placeholders (like the portfolio and GitHub links) with the relevant URLs.
+You can update the placeholders (https://nikitabudhavat.github.io/portfolio/) with the relevant URLs.